vvek475/Bakeology/README.md

 <h3>Bakeology</h3> Bakeology is a bakery website that allows to order cake.
-This is competely built on elements like Django message framework
+This is competely built on Django message framework, Django MVT
 and Django Templates Languages.
 <br><br>
 <h2>Features :</h2>